 What we don’t: Not great for bouldering.

-All that said, the Scarpa Vapor V isn’t right for every climber.
+All that said, the Scarpa Vapor V isn’t for everyone.
 First, with only 3.5 millimeters of XS Edge rubber, this shoe is known for wearing out quicker than most (for comparison, the yellow Katana has 4mm).
 Second, not everyone will love the Velcro closure—we typically prefer a lace-up shoe when we expect to encounter cracks on a multi-pitch climb.
-And finally, while the Vapor V balances conflicting priorities better than most, it doesn’t cross over very well to steep climbing or bouldering, although a nice patch of rubber at the toe makes it a bit more versatile than the Katana.
-But for a shoe that can handle most disciplines while still being comfortable, Scarpa’s best-selling Vapor V is worth having on your radar.
+And finally, while the Vapor V balances conflicting priorities better than most, it doesn’t cross over very well for steep climbing or bouldering, although a nice patch of rubber at the toe makes it a bit more versatile than the Katana.
+All in all, for a shoe that can handle most disciplines while still being comfortable, Scarpa’s best-selling Vapor V is worth having on your radar.

 See the Men's Scarpa Vapor V See the Women's Scarpa Vapor V